Use of drones for non-commercial purposes

 Aircraft and helicopters

-It should also be kept in mind that there may be other low-flying aircraft in the area, such as search and rescue helicopters or aircraft used for military training purposes.
+It should also be kept in mind that there may be other low-flying aircraft in the area, such as Search and Rescue helicopters or aircraft used for military training purposes.
 Therefore, operators and organisers should think carefully about the use of drones and their potential for serious injury and your potential liabilities in such circumstances.

 Animals and wildlife